Pinqua/whatsapp-web-clone/README.md

 # Whatsapp Web Clone

-Whatsapp web clone with whatsapp web like UI and functionalities built using react.js and firebase
+Whatsapp web clone with Whatsapp web like UI and functionalities built using React.js and Firebase

 ![Logo](https://www.logo.wine/a/logo/WhatsApp/WhatsApp-Logo.wine.svg)